hhaassnnaaiinn/Loyva-Website/src/content/company/-index.md

 accomplishments:
   enable: true
-  title: "Highlights of Our Accomplishments"
+  title: "Create Impact, Elevate Your Career"
-  subtitle: "Ready to secure your business?
-Let’s build the future together"
+  subtitle: "Are you ready to shape the future with a team that values your potential?"
   list:
-    - number: "24"
-      prefix: "+"
-      subtitle: "Excellence Award."
     - number: "100"
+      prefix: "%"
+      subtitle: "Remote First"
+    - number: "50"
+      prefix: "%"
+      subtitle: "Minority Owned"
+    - number: "1000"
       prefix: "+"
-      subtitle: "International Presence."
-    - number: "50"
-      prefix: "K"
-      subtitle: "User’s Retention."
+      subtitle: "Trees Planted 🌲"

 visionMission:
   enable: true
   mission:
     title: "Our Mission"
     list:
-      - title: "Empowering Businesses with Confidence"
+      - title: "Empowering Businesses with Confidence, Sustainability, and Compliance"
         icon: "flexibility"
-        description: "We enable businesses to manage their most important documents with ease, ensuring a seamless and secure experience."
+        description: "Loyva enables businesses to seamlessly manage their most important documents in a secure, digital-first environment—eliminating paper processes for a more sustainable future.
+We ensure organizations stay compliant with critical assets while making document management effortless, efficient, and reliable.
+Our mission is to drive digital transformation, helping businesses operate with confidence, reduce their environmental impact, and safeguard their most valuable information."
   vision:
     title: "Our Vision"
     list: